 Human trafficking happens everywhere, and it requires much more than legislation to truly tackle.
 You, too, have the ability to fight.

 But where to start?
 As an anti-porn organization, we’re constantly raising awareness on how porn and sex trafficking are connected.
-Try fighting trafficking by taking our #NoPornovember challenge and ditching porn for the next 30 days.
+Try fighting trafficking and exploitation by refusing to click on porn.
 What do you have to lose?